patricktargun/Mandrill_Node.js/README.md

 Go to the terminal - cd into your directory - type $ node server.js - open Postman and type in http://localhost:8080/mandrill and select GET from the dropdown - press the send button...

-**BOOM!** Now as long as your weren't a ZERO with syntax errors, you should see and email in your box.
+**BOOM!** Now as long as your not a complete zero with syntax errors, you should see and email in your box.
 Not there you say?
 Well check your spam folder.
 Voila!

-Down the road, when you are sending if from a real website with a real domain.
-Head over to the Mandrill [SPF and DKIM Docs](http://help.mandrill.com/entries/21751322-What-are-SPF-and-DKIM-and-do-I-need-to-set-them-up-) to find out more.
+Down the road, when you are sending the email from a hosted website, you'll want to head over to the Mandrill [SPF and DKIM Docs](http://help.mandrill.com/entries/21751322-What-are-SPF-and-DKIM-and-do-I-need-to-set-them-up-) to find out more about protecting your emails from the spam folders.

+That's all folks!